DangerNoodle21/National_Capstone_Vision/README.md

 - [x] Detect Power Cube Object
 - [x] Give the Relative distance to that object
 - [x] Stream Video to a viewing location
-- [ ] Have Selectable Profiles
+- [ ] Have Multiple Object Profiles
 - [ ] Create Calibration Scheme
-- [ ] Combine the three different project into 1
+- [x] Inegrade Raspi-CV Project into one project

 #### This project has 3 Different version due to it development and testing on different environments